jpverkamp/blog/content/reviews/books/Mike Mignola/Hellboy/11 - Hellboy, Vol. 11 The Bride of Hell and Others.md

 ![Hellboy-11-1-Hellboy-in-Mexico](/embeds/books/attachments/hellboy-11-1-hellboy-in-mexico.png)

 All righty then!
 It's a pretty cool story, fun to see a new theme.
-A bit confusing where there's an entire collection named the same: {{< goodreads book="Hellboy in Mexico" >}}
+A bit confusing where there's an entire collection named the same: [[Hellboy in Mexico]]()

  **The House:**